Arsenal tops Zurich, Man United beats Real Sociedad in EL - NewsBreak

 Related

-Napoli is still finding ways to win without its most exciting player

-Leicester 3-0 Newport, Bournemouth 4-1 Everton and more: Carabao Cup clockwatch – live reaction
+Crystal Palace and United States men's national team center back Chris Richards announced on Tuesday that he's been ruled out of the World Cup due to a hamstring injury he suffered in September.
+"Gutted that this injury has ruled me out of the world cup, but I know that the...

+Carabao Cup clockwatch: Everton and Brentford knocked out – as it happened

-Clockwatch: Everton made 11 changes and were spanked 4-1 by Bournemouth, while Leicester eased past Newport.
+Clockwatch: Everton made 11 changes and were spanked 4-1 by Bournemouth, while League Two Gillingham beat Premier League Brentford on penalties.
 Scott Murray was watching.

 Comments / 0

-Note: Editor's note: Each day between now and the kickoff of the first match of the 2022 FIFA World Cup on Nov.
-20, we'll unveil a different memory from World Cup history.
-The countdown from 101 continues with Gordon Banks' super save.
-It's often called the best save in soccer history....